A source of extra funds might be hiding in your home's value.

-Most providers won't remortgage properties with an LTV higher than 75%, as there isn't enough equity to secure a loan against.
+Most providers won't remortgage properties with a LTV higher than 75%, as there isn't enough equity to secure a loan against.
 If you are offered a remortgage with a higher LTV, interest rates will almost certainly be higher to reflect the higher risk.

 How does remortgaging affect your repayments?

-You should also be aware of arrangement and legal fees for your new deal, as well as any early repayment or exit fees from your current mortgage.
+You should also be aware of arrangement and legal fees for your new mortgage deal, as well as any early repayment or exit fees from your current mortgage.